NicoHood/GPGit/Readme.md

 * Create signatures with strongest hash algorithm
 * Use ECC keys for GPG key generation if available
 * Added color output options
+* Fix pushing tag if a branch with the same name also exists
+* Added zip support
+* Added support for multiple compression/hash algorithms

 2.0.7 (27.06.2017)
 * Switch to Python3 from bash